andryanfarhanmaulana/mem-follow/README.md

 4.  **Listener Start**: The `BridgeContractListener` is instantiated and started in a separate thread.
 5.  **Polling Loop**: The listener thread creates an event filter and enters a loop, periodically polling for new `TokensDeposited` events.
 6.  **Confirmation Delay**: To protect against blockchain reorganizations (reorgs), the script waits for a configurable number of blocks (`CONFIRMATION_BLOCKS`) to pass before processing an event.
 7.  **Event Processing**: Once an event is confirmed, it is delegated to the `EventProcessor`.
-This component first checks the `StateDB` to ensure the event has not been processed before (preventing replays).
+This component first checks the `StateDB` to ensure the event has not been processed before (to prevent replays).
 It then validates the event's data and prepares a structured payload for the minting transaction.
 8.  **Transaction Broadcasting**: The prepared data is passed to the `TransactionBroadcaster`.
 It fetches the current nonce, builds and signs the `mintBridgedTokens` transaction, and sends it to the destination chain (if `SIMULATE_ONLY` is `False`).
 9.  **State Update**: Upon successful broadcast, the `StateDB` is updated with the source event's transaction hash, preventing it from being processed again.
 10. **Graceful Shutdown**: The script listens for a `KeyboardInterrupt` (Ctrl+C) to shut down the listener thread cleanly.

 ## Prerequisites

--   Python 3.8 or higher.
+-   Python 3.8 or higher
--   Access to RPC endpoints for a source and a destination blockchain (e.g., via [Infura](https://infura.io) or [Alchemy](https://www.alchemy.com/)).
+-   Access to RPC endpoints for a source and a destination blockchain (e.g., via [Infura](https://infura.io) or [Alchemy](https://www.alchemy.com/))

 ## Usage